 Best $1000 Headphones

 Audeze LCD-2 is loved by many customers.
-This headphone has amazing bottom end weight and a warm sound signature perfect for hard hitting EDM to smooth Jazz.
-Audeze LCD headphones use a planer magnetic driver like the Hifiman HE400i.
-Audeze has wins awards for innovation in headphone.
+This headphone has amazing bottom end weight and a warm sound signature perfect for hard-hitting EDM to smooth Jazz.
+Audeze LCD headphones use a planar magnetic driver like the Hifiman HE400i.
+Audeze has wins awards for innovation in a headphone.
 Audeze is a favorite brand at Moon Audio.